 STARTING A NEW OPTOMETRY ASSOCIATION

 Associations are formed in order to bring a particular sector together to reach a common goal whether for legislative, educational and/or social reasons.
-If the country does not have any organized body representing optometry, it may initially take a few committed optometrists in the country to step up to volunteer their time and start the association.
+If the country does not have any organized body representing optometry, it may initially take a few committed optometrists in the country to step up to volunteer their time and start an association.

 Why is it good to start an Optometry Association?